Home » Hawaii Travel Tips » Renting a Car in Hawaii: What to Know Before You Go

 If you are lucky enough to be spending some time on Lanai, you will probably have to get there via an interisland flight.

 Due to its size, there are no national car rental chains, but there is a local rental you can call!
-Lanai City Service is pretty much your only option, so give them a call if you need to rent a car on Lanai!
+Lanai City Service is pretty much your only option for a car rental at this Hawaii airport, so give them a call if you need to rent a car on Lanai!

 Hawaii Car Rental Alternatives